 Be sure and allow the water to come back to a boil between each batch.
 As the beans blanch, the color will become a brighter beautiful green.

 Blanch for 3 minutes.

 When the time is up, remove the beans from the hot water.
-Cool them right away in a pot of cold water.
-This stops the cooking.
+Cool them right away in a pot of cold or iced water.
+This ice bath stops the cooking.
 Stir gently during the cooling process to keep the water from getting hot spots.
 If the beans warm the water up, add some ice, or drain and add more cold water.